msi-ris/Tutorials/rnaseq_cmd.md

 Navigate to the sub-directory in your CHURP output folder:

 ```
-cd /scratch.global/YOUR_INTERNET_ID/RNAseq_Tutorial/Out/InsertSizeMetrics
+cd /scratch.global/${ME}/RNAseq_Tutorial/Out/InsertSizeMetrics
 ```

-where `YOUR_INTERNET_ID` is your UMN Internet ID.
-List the contents of this directory to see what files are written for each sample:
+List the contents of this directory to see what files are written for each
+sample:

 ```
 ls